cavalen/aolab-azure/README.md

 2a) Azure Credentials.
 You need your Subscription ID, Client ID, Secret and Tenant ID.

-Create/edit the file `$HOME/.azure/credentials` with the following syntax and using your account info:
+Create or edit the file `$HOME/.azure/credentials` with the following syntax and using your account info:
 ```
 [default]
 subscription_id=xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx